Nov-Dec 2024 cruise

 Our first cruise on the QM2 was with the Ahoy Vintage group, and that group had its own band to play for the group’s evening dances.
 So Mary and I didn’t really attend any of the QM2 evening dance events for that cruise.

-Since this was really our first cruise on the QM2 as a “regular passenger” (for lack of a better term), we attended a lot more of the ship’s evening events, to include three formal nights, and several nights/events for dancing.
-What was the music like for those evenings/event?
+Since this was our first cruise on the QM2 as a “regular passenger”, we attended a lot more of the ship’s evening events, to include three formal nights, and several nights/events for dancing.
+What was the music like for those evenings/events?